Rescuing And Rehabilitating Injured Turtles

 The First Veterinary-Led, Fully-Equipped Marine Turtle Rescue Centre in the Maldives

 The Olive Ridley Project and Coco Collection opened the Marine Turtle Rescue Centre in February 2017.
-The first fully-equipped marine turtle rescue centre in Maldives has laboratory and surgical facilities as well as a full-time resident turtle veterinarian, Dr Claire Lomas.
+The first fully-equipped marine turtle rescue centre in Maldives has laboratory, x-ray, ultrasound and surgical facilities, as well as a full-time resident turtle veterinarian, Dr Claire Lomas.
 The rescue centre can accommodate up to eight turtle patients at the time in seven tanks.
 Mohamed Didi, Chief Engineer at the Coco Collection, developed a fully-automated water-flow regulation system, which allows pre-programmed procedures for the tanks.

 The rescue centre is located at Coco Palm Dhuni Kolhu Resort in Baa Atoll.
 It was all made possible by an official partnership formed between Coco Collection and ORP in 2015, as well as very generous donations from guests at Coco Bodu Hithi and Coco Palm Dhuni Kolhu Resorts and other partners.
 Coco Collection and ORP plan to open another marine turtle rescue centre at Coco Bodu Hithi in the future.
 We were able to purchase medical equipment for the rescue centre thanks to a grant from Pacsafe Turtle Fund.